rust-lang/book/nostarch/introduction.md

 chapters will provide additional detail.
 If you want to get your hands dirty right away, Chapter 2 is the place for that.
-Chapter 3 covers Rust features that are similar to those of other programming languages, and in Chapter 4 you'll learn about Rust’s ownership system.
+Chapter 3 covers Rust features that are similar to those of other programming languages, and in Chapter 4 you’ll learn about Rust’s ownership system.
 If you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying the details you’ve learned.